simp/pupmod-simp-simpkv/REFERENCE.md

    * Other keys for configuration specific to the backend may also be present.

-* `backend`: String.
-Name of the backend to use.

-  * When present, must match a key in the `backends` option of the merged options Hash.
+* **'backend'** `String`: * When present, must match a key in the `backends` option of the merged options Hash.
 * When absent and not specified in `libkv::options`, this function will look for a 'default.xxx' backend whose name matches the `resource` option.
 This is typically the catalog resource id of the calling Class, specific defined type instance, or defined type.
   If no match is found, it will use the 'default' backend.

-* `environment`: String.
-Puppet environment to prepend to keys.
+* **'environment'** `String`: Puppet environment to prepend to keys.

   * When set to a non-empty string, it is prepended to the key used in the backend operation.
   * Should only be set to an empty string when the key being accessed is truly global.
   * Defaults to the Puppet environment for the node.

-* `resource`: String.
-Name of the Puppet resource initiating this libkv operation
+* **'resource'** `String`: Name of the Puppet resource initiating this libkv operation

   * Required when `backend` is not specified and you want to be able to use more than the `default` backend.